“Question authority, including the authority that told you to question authority.” ~Sixth grade girl

 Respecting a prestigious authority, or taking into consideration important knowledge gleaned by someone who is an authority in a particular domain of knowledge is fine.
 It’s even okay that sometimes we allow people to violate our minds.
 We allow artists to do it all the time.
 No, it’s when we “believe” in authority, when we blindly follow a perceived authority, that things go wrong.

 Belief implies non-questioning.
 But let’s sail right past semantics and art and get down to brass tacks.
-Belief in authority is dangerous.
+Blind belief in authority is dangerous.
 And it’s doubly dangerous when the majority of people are under its spell.
 Here are five reasons why.

 1.)
 It Can Cause Otherwise Good People to do Evil Things